Singer Barry Manilow ill, Broadway comeback delayed

-Singer Barry Manilow on Thursday cancelled the opening night and three other performances of his Broadway comeback run after coming down with bronchitis, according to Manilow's website.
+Jan 24 Singer Barry Manilow on Thursday canceled the opening night and three other performances of his Broadway comeback run after coming down with bronchitis, according to Manilow's website.

 The cancellations threaten to upend the "Could It Be Magic" singer's return to Broadway following a more than two-decade absence.